For many, many years, le reveillon was the way Franco-Americans ushered in New Year’s Day in New England’s Little Canadas.

-The reveillon is a long, late dinner preceding a holiday, and central to it is the tourtiere.
-The celebrated meat pie, cooked and eaten during the shortest days of winter, was often accompanied by traditional Franco-American foods such as peas or pea soup, head cheese, croquignoles and ragout.
+The reveillon is a long, late dinner preceding a holiday.
+Tourtiere is central to the meal.
+The celebrated meat pie, cooked and eaten during the shortest days of winter, often accompanies traditional Franco-American foods such as peas or pea soup, head cheese, croquignoles and ragout.

-During the first half of the 19th century, when the first wave of immigrants arrived, New Year’s Day was more important than Christmas.
-January 1 was when small gifts were exchanged and children found presents under the tree or near the manger in the parlor.
-Sometimes they were told the presents came from le Pere Noel (a skinny version of Santa Claus) or l’Enfant Jesus.
+During the first half of the 19th century, when the first wave of immigrants arrived, New Year’s Day exceeded Christmas in importance.
+On January 1, Franco-Americans exchanged small gifts, and children found presents under the tree or near the manger in the parlor.
+Sometimes their parents told them the presents came from le Pere Noel (a skinny version of Santa Claus) or l’Enfant Jesus.

-There was much visiting of family and friends over the holidays, which stretched from Christmas Eve to January 6, the Feast of the Epiphany or la Fete des Rois.
-Franco-Americans would go to house parties in their neighborhoods in Nashua, Berlin and on the west side of Manchester, N.H.; in Lewiston and Biddeford, Maine; in Warwick and Woonsocket, R.I.; in Fall River and Lowell, Mass.; in St. Albans and Burlington, Vt.; and in Bristol and Waterbury, Conn.
+Family and friends visited each other over the holidays, which stretched from Christmas Eve to January 6, the Feast of the Epiphany or la Fete des Rois.
+Franco-Americans would go to house parties in their neighborhoods in Nashua, Berlin and on the west side of Manchester, N.H.
+Other cities with vibrant Franco-American neighborhoods included Lewiston and Biddeford, Maine; Warwick and Woonsocket, R.I.; Fall River and Lowell, Mass.; St. Albans and Burlington, Vt.; and Bristol and Waterbury, Conn.

 Historian Yves Roby noted that New Year’s was often a sad day for the Quebecois newcomers who worked in the mills.
-It was not a federal holiday, and the reveillon was replaced by a regular work day.
+Because it wasn’t a federal holiday, the reveillon was replaced by a regular work day.
 Sometime before World War II, a Franco-American millworker complained,

 Next Monday (January 1st), while our brothers and other relatives in Canada are celebrating New Year’s Day, we shall be going about our daily occupations.